 Those seeking shelter were assigned to specific sections of Clapham South.
 Each section was named after a British admiral, such as Collingwood, Drake and Jellicoe.

-Within four weeks of their arrival, all Windrush migrants had obtained employment and had moved out of the site.
+Within four weeks of their arrival, all Windrush migrants (also known has the Windrush generation) had obtained employment and had moved out of the site.
 London Transport was one of the largest employers.

 Many workers later settled in nearby Brixton, where the nearest labour exchange was.
 This was the beginning of the area’s association with Caribbean culture.